davidski/collector/README.md

 ```

 If you wish to run the development (and potentially bleeding edge)
-version of Collector, you can install directly from Github via the
+version of Collector, you can install directly from GitHub via the
 following `devtools` command.

 ``` r